What steps should be taken after noticing an iron burn mark?

 3.2.
 Smooth the Edges

 After trimming away the charred fibers, use your fingers or a clean cloth to gently smooth and blend the edges of the remaining fabric.
-This helps create a more even surface and reduce the visibility of the burn mark.
+This helps create a more even surface and reduce the visibility of the shiny iron marks.

 Test for Colorfastness